jaqPi/ttn-ulm-crack-simulator-1377/README.md

 # ttn-ulm-crack-simulator-1377

 Experimental setup to benchmark various _VL6180X_ distance sensors.
 The VL6180X by _STMicroelectronics_ is a time-of-flight (ToF) distance and ambient light (ALS) sensor.
 It measures the time a laser takes from the sensor to a reflecting target and back to the sensor.
-It has an optimal operating range from 0 - 10 mm with a resolution of 1 mm (up to 60 mm with decreased resolution) and an accuracy of +/- 1 mm.
+It has an optimal operating range from 0 - 10 cm with a resolution of 1 mm (up to 60 cm with decreased resolution) and an accuracy of +/- 1 mm.
 For more details, please refer to the [datasheet](https://www.st.com/en/imaging-and-photonics-solutions/vl6180x.html#documentation).

 ## Terms